Back

 · How to apply quality control in their making skills

-· Perspective drawing
+·

 Assessment

-· Practical task – completed card model
+· Practical task – completed children’s toy

 · Practical task – completed pewter jewellery

-· Written task– initial design ideas
+· Written task– initial design ideas and evaluation of final product

 Literacy focus